szaimen/nextcloud-easy-test/readme.md

 `-p 127.0.0.1:8443:443`
 This makes the container listen on `localhost` and maps the host port `8443` to the container port `443` so that you are able to access the container by opening https://localhost:8443.

+`--volume="nextcloud_easy_test_npm_cache_volume:/var/www/.npm"`
+This stores the npm cache in a docker volume so that compiling apps takes less time from the second time.
+You can clean it with `sudo docker volume rm nextcloud_easy_test_npm_cache_volume`.

 `ghcr.io/szaimen/nextcloud-easy-test:latest`
 This is the image name that you will use as base for the container. `latest` is the tag that will be used.